 Happy New Year!
 With the new year comes my desire to purge and organize all the things.
 My studio has been a chaos zone since August as I prepared for all the holidays.
 Which is essentially when it was completed.
-I had just enought time to be able to move all my craft supplies and props in from our house before the holiday madness began.
-So I went straight into styling, making, and crafting in the space but haven’t had much time to just set it up as a colorful, organized crafting haven I wanted it to be.
+I had just enough time to move all my craft supplies and props in before the holiday madness began.
+I went straight into styling, making, and crafting in the space.
+That means I haven’t had much time to set it up as the colorful, organized crafting haven I wanted.
 I am taking these few slow weeks of the new year to get the space cleaned out of all the holiday crafts and set up for the new year.

 The first project to help me corral the supplies are these super colorful wicker storage baskets.
 I made these DIY dip dyed storage baskets from plain ones I found at JOANN along with a few colors of Rit dye.
 I love the rainbow punch they add to my office space.
 They help keep the paint and random supplies from looking cluttered on my open shelves.

 Aren’t they so gorgeous?!
 And so simple to make too.

 Materials to make your own DIY Dip Dyed Storage Baskets: